JamesSavages/Intoduction-to-Neural-Networks-Bank-Churn-Prediction/README.md

 ### Data Dictionary:

-RowNumber: Row number.
+**RowNumber**: Row number.

-CustomerId: Unique identification key for different customers.
+**CustomerId**: Unique identification key for different customers.

-Surname: Surname of the customer
+**Surname**: Surname of the customer

-Credit Score: A credit score is a measure of an individual's ability to pay back the borrowed amount.
+**Credit Score**: A credit score is a measure of an individual's ability to pay back the borrowed amount.
 It is the numerical representation of their creditworthiness.
 A credit score is a 3-digit number that falls in the range of 300-900, 900 being the highest.

-Geography: The country to which the customer belongs.
+**Geography**: The country to which the customer belongs.

-Gender: The gender of the customer.
+**Gender**: The gender of the customer.

-Age: Age of the customer.
+**Age**: Age of the customer.

-Tenure: The period of time a customer has been associated with the bank.
+**Tenure**: The period of time a customer has been associated with the bank.

-Balance: The account balance (the amount of money deposited in the bank account) of the customer.
+**Balance**: The account balance (the amount of money deposited in the bank account) of the customer.

-NumOfProducts: How many accounts, bank account affiliated products the person has.
+**NumOfProducts**: How many accounts, bank account affiliated products the person has.

-HasCrCard: Does the customer have a credit card through the bank?
+**HasCrCard**: Does the customer have a credit card through the bank?

-IsActiveMember: Subjective, but for the concept
+**IsActiveMember**: Subjective, but for the concept

-EstimatedSalary: Estimated salary of the customer.
+**EstimatedSalary**: Estimated salary of the customer.

-Exited: Did they leave the bank after all?
+**Exited**: Did they leave the bank after all?